-SW 382 Special Topics in Software Engineering This course provides an in-depth study of selected topics in software engineering of particular interest to the students and instructor.
+SW 382 Special Topics in Software Engineering

+This course provides an in-depth study of selected topics in software engineering of particular interest to the students and instructor.
 The course is counted as a major elective/specialization course.
 The topics and prerequisites will be announced when this course is offered.
-One to three credits.
+Three credits.